hannushchenkos/CW_tasks/script/tasks.md

 Commit example:

-git commit -am "update(fundamentals:added app58.js):Count the times of occurrences" git commit -m "update(rank-up:added app11.js):Count characters in a string to an object"
+git commit -am "update(fundamentals:added app59.js):Found the average of the three scores" git commit -m "update(rank-up:added app11.js):Count characters in a string to an object"